hotwax/oms-documentation/newEraCaps/flows/brokering/README.md

 In the event that a store cannot fulfill an order and must reject it for reallocation, those orders will not be allocated to the warehouse due to the WMS's inability to differentiate between two separate shipments of the same order when creating its CSV feed of fulfilled orders.

+{% hint style="danger" %}
+To support this workflow, the warehouse facility type must be passed as an excluded `type` in the Rejected Order Brokering Job.
+{% endhint %}

 The rigidity of the WMS software used by New Era Caps also means that if the warehouse cannot fulfill an order item, it is canceled on Shopify manually by a CSR.
 When CSRs preform this cancellation on Shopify, the also add a “Reshipped” tag on the order to indicate that HotWax needs to resend it to the WMS.

 ## How “Reshipped” works in HotWax Commerce